kamilsk/kamilsk/README.md

 Open-source enthusiast, [mentor][GetMentor], and creator of [@OctoLab][].

+- Founder of [@Tact][], the next-generation Time Management Software and Work-Life Management Platform.
 - Ex-Head of Engineering at [@Qase][].
 - Ex-Engineering Team Lead at [@Avito][].
 - Ex-Engineer at [@Lazada][].